The 10-minute weekly meal plan (that actually sticks)

 The list of dinners that work in our house, and the ones we've quietly retired.

-Soon.
-We're opening it up slowly to small groups.
-Join the waitlist and you'll get one email when it's your turn.
+May, hopefully.
+Join the waitlist and you'll get one email when it's ready.

 Yes.
 One household can share the same plan across devices.
 Both of you see the same week, the same list, the same meals.